I’m no expert on loving someone with anxiety but I’ve learned a lot about it from my husband who I believe is quite the expert.

 I figured it didn’t matter how I acted!
 It’d end badly anyway, that’s just how things go..

 An important point here if you notice yourself having the same self-defeating thoughts is realising you are living in the past.
-Especially if you’re sitting there thinking “my anxiety is ruining my relationship”.
+Especially if you’re sitting there and blaming yourself.

 You are limiting your future based on your past.
 Be kind to yourself.